ozgurgulerx/genai-learning-materials/questions/42_aws_genai_principal_questions.md

 ---

 ## 7. Regional & Strategy Deep-Dive

+### Q24: What AI/ML trends or customer needs do you see in the MENAT region, and how would you address them?

+**Category:** Regional Trends
+**Difficulty:** Medium
+**Tags:** MENAT, Trends, Customer Needs

+**Sample Answer:**
+• **Trends:** High demand for generative AI in Arabic/Turkish, data residency, and compliance.
+• **Needs:** Industry-specific solutions (banking, telecom), local language models, and trusted cloud infrastructure.
+• **Approach:** Highlight AWS local regions, compliance certifications, and Arabic-capable models; run regional workshops and success stories.

+---

+### Q25: How would you adapt an AI solution or its GTM approach to account for language and cultural nuances in the Middle East or Turkey?

+**Category:** Cultural Adaptation
+**Difficulty:** Medium
+**Tags:** Language, Culture, MENAT

+**Sample Answer:**
+• **Language:** Fine-tune models on local dialects; use region-specific datasets; ensure UI/UX in Arabic/Turkish.
+• **GTM:** Localize marketing content, leverage local success stories, and build trust via in-person events.
+• **Cultural:** Engage with local entities, respect decision-making processes, and tailor demos to local context.

+---

+### Q26: Describe a scenario where you advocated for a customer’s needs internally to resolve a conflict with product/service priorities.

+**Category:** Customer Advocacy
+**Difficulty:** Medium
+**Tags:** Customer Obsession, Internal Alignment

+**Sample Answer:**
+• **Situation:** Major MENA customer needed ML model support not on roadmap.
+• **Action:** Gathered business case, proposed interim workaround, and offered SA team help for testing.
+• **Result:** Accelerated feature support, interim solution delivered, and customer became a reference.
+Demonstrated backbone and customer obsession.

+---

 17. **Sovereignty Architecture:** “A UAE bank mandates that all training data **and** model weights stay in-country.
 Architect a compliant Bedrock/SageMaker solution.”